kjkrum/NSwagClientGenerator/README.md

 * `BearerToken`: Alternative to `UserName` and `Password`.
 Does not appear in generated code.
 * `IgnoreInvalidCert`: Ignore invalid SSL certificate on the server hosting `ServiceDoc`.
 * `ConvertNumbersToDecimal`: Use `decimal` for numeric properties and parameters.
 See [NSwag #1814](https://github.com/RSuter/NSwag/issues/1814).
 * `IgnoreRequired`: Clears the "required" section of the API spec.
-This is a hack to allow consuming APIs that lie about the nullability of their properties.
+See below for an explanation.

 The remainder of the config file gives you complete control over the NSwag generator settings.
 Clients are only regenerated if you modify the config file or do a full rebuild.

 I've used this to generate clients for the Epicor ERP and Magento REST APIs.
 Please let me know if it works for you!

+## Swagger 2.0 and Nullability

+Swagger 2.0 has no way to express nullability.
+Strictly speaking, this means that properties cannot be null.
+This is obviously a major limitation, and implementors have worked around it in various ways.

+NSwag treats Swagger 2.0 properties as nullable if and only if they are not declared as required.
+But some APIs just ignore the nullability issue and send null values for required properties.
+NSwag will happily generate clients for these APIs, but the clients will explode at runtime when they encounter null values.
+The `IgnoreRequired` option is a hack to force these APIs to conform to NSwag's hack.
+The only solution that isn't a hack is for these APIs to upgrade their specs to OpenAPI 3.0.